KiteX Backers— November Update — We’re shipping(!), but slowly

 We’ve successfully been able to use the DC-DC converter with conventional battery systems; 12V, 24V.
 Lead-acid and Li-Ion.

-We’ve also manage to power our Bluetti/Poweroak EB240 smoothlessly.
-At the moment we’re having some difficulty with our ecoflow river R600.
-We will implementing some rather sophisticated control algorithms in order to emulate a solar PV panel.
-We need to take full advantage of the low level hardware features of the microcontroller in order to do this will take some days/weeks to sort out.
+We’ve also managed to power our Bluetti/Poweroak EB240 smoothness.
+At the moment, we’re having some difficulty with our ecoflow river R600.
+We will implement some rather sophisticated control algorithms in order to emulate a solar PV panel.
+We need to take full advantage of the low level hardware features of the microcontroller, in order to do this will take some days/weeks to sort out.

 Wind Catcher has changed, (brief summary):